-- Mabille (2020) studies house prices in a regional business cycle model with endogenous mobility.
+- Mabille (2023) studies house prices in a regional business cycle model with endogenous mobility.
 Emphasizes the role of first-time buyers for boom-bust dynamics.
-Studies importance of millennials' student debt and graduating in recession. - Favilukis, Mabille, and Van Nieuwerburgh (2021) study the issue of affordable housing in a model with city center and suburbs, and evaluate policies such as rent stabilization, zoning changes, mandatory inclusionary housing, moving affordable housing out of the city center, etc.
+Studies importance of millennials' student debt and graduating in recession. - Favilukis, Mabille, and Van Nieuwerburgh (2023) study the issue of affordable housing in a model with city center and suburbs, and evaluate policies such as rent stabilization, zoning changes, mandatory inclusionary housing, moving affordable housing out of the city center, etc. They emphasize the role of risk and provide one of the first quantitative models in the macro tradition with some spatial heterogeneity. - Greeney, Parkhomenko, and Van Nieuwerburgh (2024) develop a new method for computing macro models with more spatial heterogeneity, a dynamic urban economics modeling framework.